Sam Shepard

-Samuel Shepard Rogers III (November 5, 1943 – July 27, 2017) was an American actor, playwright, author, screenwriter, and director whose career spanned half a century.
-He won 10 Obie Awards for writing and directing, the most by any writer or director.
+Samuel Shepard Rogers III (November 5, 1943 – July 27, 2017) was an American playwright, actor, director, screenwriter, author and musician whose career spanned half a century.
 He wrote 58 plays as well as several books of short stories, essays, and memoirs.
-Shepard received the Pulitzer Prize for Drama in 1979 for his play Buried Child and was nominated for an Academy Award for Best Supporting Actor for his portrayal of pilot Chuck Yeager in the 1983 film The Right Stuff.
-He received the PEN/Laura Pels Theater Award as a master American dramatist in 2009.
-New York magazine described Shepard as "the greatest American playwright of his generation."
+His numerous accolades include the Pulitzer Prize for Drama (for his play Buried Child), the Drama Desk Award, the PEN/Laura Pels Theater Award, and the record 10 Obie Awards, in addition to nominations for two Tony Awards, an Academy Award, an Emmy Award, a BAFTA Award, and a Golden Globe.
+He was inducted into the American Theater Hall of Fame in 1994.
+The New York magazine described Shepard as "the greatest American playwright of his generation."

 Shepard's plays are known for their bleak, poetic, surrealist elements, black comedy, and rootless characters living on the outskirts of American society.
-His style evolved from the absurdism of his early off-off-Broadway work to the realism of later plays like Buried Child and Curse of the Starving Class.
+His style evolved from the absurdism of his early Off-off-Broadway work to the realism of later plays like Buried Child and Curse of the Starving Class.

+Life and career

-Early life
+Early years and education

 Sam Shepard was born on November 5, 1943, in the Chicago suburb of Fort Sheridan, Illinois.
-He was named Samuel Shepard Rogers III after his father, Samuel Shepard Rogers Jr. (1917–1984), but was called Steve Rogers.
+He was called Steve Rogers.

 His father was a teacher and farmer who served in the United States Army Air Forces as a bomber pilot during World War II.
 Shepard characterized his father as "a drinking man, a dedicated alcoholic".
-His mother, Jane Elaine, was a teacher and a native of Chicago.
+His mother, Jane Elaine (née Schook; 1917–1994), was a teacher and a native of Chicago.

-Shepard worked on a ranch as a teenager.
-After graduating from Duarte High School in Duarte, California, in 1961, he briefly studied animal husbandry at nearby Mt.
+Shepard grew up in southern California.
+He worked on a ranch as a teenager.
+After graduating in 1961 from Duarte High School in Duarte, California, he briefly studied animal husbandry at nearby Mt.
 San Antonio College.
-While at college, Shepard became enamored of Samuel Beckett, jazz, and abstract expressionism.
+While in college, Shepard became enamored of Samuel Beckett, jazz, and abstract expressionism.
 He dropped out to join the Bishop's Company, a touring repertory group.